2025 World Series: Game 1

 In the bottom of the sixth inning, Bichette led off with a walk, Kirk singled, and Varsho was hit by a pitch.
 The Dodgers then turned to their bullpen in Emmet Sheehan, but Ernie Clement's single scored Isiah Kiner-Falefa (pinch-running for Bichette) to take a 3–2 lead.
 Nathan Lukes then drew a walk, scoring Kirk, and Andrés Giménez singled to extend the lead to three.
 Anthony Banda was then brought in to deal with the top of the order after George Springer grounded into a fielder's choice, but pinch hitter Addison Barger hit a grand slam, giving the Jays a 9–2 lead.
 Kirk then hit a two-run home run to center field to increase the lead to 11–2.
 Barger's slam was the first pinch-hit grand slam in World Series history, part of a nine-run inning for the home team, one shy of the World Series record for runs in an inning.

-In the top of the seventh inning, Shohei Ohtani hit a two-run home run to right field to cut the Blue Jays' lead to 11–4.
+In the top of the seventh inning, Shohei Ohtani hit a two-run home run to right field to cut the Blue Jays' lead to 11–4, joining Hideki Matsui (2003) as the only Japanese-born players to hit a home run in a World Series.
 Blue Jays pitcher Eric Lauer finished the game by striking out Betts as the Jays took Game 1.
-Blue Jays' fans chanted “we don’t need you” at Ohtani late in the game, as this was a reference to the Blue Jays near signing of Ohtani during the 2023-2024 off-season.
+Blue Jays' fans chanted “we don’t need you” at Ohtani late in the game, as this was a reference to the Blue Jays near signing of Ohtani during the 2023-24 off-season.